storesafe/cordova-sqlite-storage/README.md

 # Usage

-The idea is to emulate the HTML5 SQL API as closely as possible.
-The only major change is to use window.sqlitePlugin.openDatabase() (or sqlitePlugin.openDatabase()) instead of window.openDatabase().
+The idea is to emulate the [HTML5/Web SQL API](http://www.w3.org/TR/webdatabase/) as closely as possible.
+The only major change is to use `window.sqlitePlugin.openDatabase()` (or `sqlitePlugin.openDatabase()`) instead of `window.openDatabase()`.
 If you see any other major change please report it, it is probably a bug.

 ## Opening a database